the-wrong-aly/melee-shock/README.md

 On first launch, configure your setup in the **Settings** tab:

+- **Source** - choose `dolphin` or `wii`
-- **Dolphin** - path to your Slippi installation and Melee ISO (should be able to leave empty)
+  - *Dolphin:* path to your Slippi installation and Melee ISO (can be left empty to auto-detect)
+  - *Wii:* IP address of your Wii on the local network; port defaults to `51441`
 - **Global** - set a max intensity (start low) and a default mode with its parameters
 - **P1–P4** - set each player's output type (`shock`, `vibrate`, or `disabled`); optionally override the mode per player
 - **Shockers** - appears after connecting; use the Beep / Vibrate / Shock buttons to test each shocker

-Hit **Save** to write your settings to a config file, then **Connect & Start**. melee-shock will connect to a running Dolphin or launch it automatically.
+Hit **Save** to write your settings to a config file, then **Connect & Start**.
+For Dolphin, melee-shock will connect to a running instance or launch it automatically.
+For Wii, it connects to the Nintendont-Slippi TCP stream on the specified IP.

 All settings are locked while running.
 Hit **Stop** to end the session.